GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 The *first two* USB drives ("Setup Boot USBs") are the USB drives you labeled "SETUP 1 BOOT" and "SETUP 2 BOOT" in Section II.
-They will be prepared using your Setup Computers, which may be running Windows, macOS, or something else.
+They will be prepared using your Setup Computers, which may be running Windows, MacOS, or something else.

 The *last two* USB drives ("Quarantined Boot USBs") are the USB drives you labeled "Q1 BOOT" and "Q2 BOOT" in Section II.
 They will be prepared using your